alex-bellon/wikipedia/wikipedia.md

 [Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) - a method of securely exchanging cryptographic keys over a public channel.

 [Entropy (information theory)](https://en.wikipedia.org/wiki/Entropy_(information_theory)) - is the average rate at which information is produced by a stochastic source of data.

 [Key Schedule](https://en.wikipedia.org/wiki/Key_schedule) - In cryptography, the so-called product ciphers are a certain kind of cipher, where the (de-)ciphering of data is typically done as an iteration of rounds.

 [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree) - a hash tree or Merkle tree is a tree in which every leaf node is labelled with the hash of a data block, and every non-leaf node is labelled with the cryptographic hash of the labels of its child nodes.

+[Nihilist cipher](https://en.wikipedia.org/wiki/Nihilist_cipher) - manually operated symmetric encryption cipher, originally used by Russian Nihilists in the 1880s to organize terrorism against the tsarist regime.

 [Post-quantum Cryptography](https://en.wikipedia.org/wiki/Post-quantum_cryptography) -  Cryptographic algorithms (usually public-key algorithms) that are thought to be secure against an attack by a quantum computer